-- Strain them over a strainer to get rid of excess moisture, as baked bananas will have more moisture than naturally ripened bananas.
+2. Strain bananas over a strainer to get rid of excess moisture, as baked bananas will have more moisture.

 Insert a toothpick into the center and tops of the cake.
 Don’t just insert a toothpick vertically down into the bread.
-Instead, insert it at an angle – that’s a much better test for doneness.
+Instead, insert it at an angle – a much better test for doneness.
 There should be a few moist crumbs attached to the toothpick.
-If there’s runny batter, the bread needs more time.
+If there’s runny batter, it needs more time.

-Sure!
-You can add vegan chocolate chips or finely chopped dark chocolate.
-Or chopped walnuts, hazelnuts or almonds.
-Or even blueberries.
-Add between 1/2 to 1 cup total of mix-ins, depending on the vibe you’re going for.
+Try vegan chocolate chips or finely chopped dark chocolate; chopped walnuts, hazelnuts or almonds; or blueberries.
+Add between 1/2 to 1 cup total of mix-ins.
 If using chocolate chips, consider reducing the sugar by a few tablespoons.

 Allow the banana bread to cool completely before wrapping it in plastic or placing it in a sealed container.
 Store at room temperature for 2-4 days.
 If you use a very ripe banana for the optional 4th banana as decoration, it can get pretty black after a day so you might want to refrigerate it.